 - It is now even more critical that we make it as easy as possible for all eligible voters to vote by mail in 2020, and prepare for a likely surge in absentee ballots.
 Take action: Tell Texas officials to support the democratic process during a public health crisis.

-Protecting immigrants in detention
+Protecting immigrants and asylum

 - On April 21, we sent a letter to the Department of Homeland Security and Customs and Border Protection demanding that CBP, including Border Patrol, temporarily suspend civil immigration enforcement, cease any enforcement at sensitive locations, release everyone in CBP detention, and halt all border wall construction during the COVID-19 epidemic.